mileskc/musictheory_frontend/README.md

 * Node.js

 ## Approach Taken:

-Bar None was built by creating 2 separate Github repositories - one for the front and and one for the backend.
-Once the backend was built out and tested by curling the routes in the terminal, the front end react app was fleshed out.
-The site began with rendering seed data for popular cocktails.
-Once the cocktails were rendered, the app was developed into full CRUD by allowing users to add their own cocktails and delete any cocktails added to the database.
-When a user clicks on a cocktail, a modal appears with information about that particular cocktail.
-Within this show page users are also able to mark a cocktail within the database as a favorite.
-A star will then appear on the corresponding card for that cocktail.
+Beyond Measure was built by creating 2 separate Github repositories - one for the front and and one for the backend.
+The backend was built with Rails and Postgres with three models connected in nested one-to-many relationships.

-In addition to the information in the database, Bar None accesses a 3rd party API, TheCocktailDB, to allow users to search for cocktails for inspiration.
-Users are able to search by name, ingredient, or click a button to retrieve a random cocktail from the API.
+The front end was created using React.
+React Router was implemented in order to direct the page to the selected quiz.
+The quiz component uses an axios call to get the data from the back end.
+It loops through each question and the corresponding answers in order to display them on the page.
+As the user selects each response from the multiple choice options, a count variable is increased depending on whether or not the answer is correct.
+Once the user submits their responses, the resulting score displays on the page along with the correct answers.

 ## Screenshot of App:
 ![Site Screenshot](https://github.com/mileskc/musictheory_frontend/blob/master/images/Beyond%20Measure%20Screenshot.png)